mafgwo/stackedit-plus/src/data/welcomeFile.md

 You can rename the current file by clicking the file name in the navigation bar or by clicking the **Rename** button in the file explorer.

-## Search file
+## Search files

-You can search for files through the entire namespace using keywords by clicking the **Search Files** icon in File Explorer.
+You can search for files through the entire workspace using keywords by clicking the **Search files** icon in File Explorer.

 ## Delete a file